TABLE OF CONTENTS

 So, it is not a typical article on places of interests which are available 365 days of the year.
 Locals and tourists can refer to the proposed events no matter which year they are travelling to Belgium.
 Since they are repetitive in nature and so it will always be valid.

 Due to the four seasons in Belgium, these exceptional events materialise for certain weeks of each year.
-For locals or tourists coming to Belgium, this list of compilation will be useful monthly.
-I will add more attractions to the growing list of things to do in Belgium with more discovery.
+For locals or tourists coming to Belgium, this list of compilation will come handy.
 Click on the individual highlights to see more information.

 Location: All Belgian Cities